-The infrastructure agent is a lightweight executable file that collects data about your hosts.
+New Relic's infrastructure monitoring agent is a lightweight executable file that collects data about your hosts.
 It also forwards data from infrastructure integrations to New Relic, as well as log data for log analytics.

-There are multiple ways to install and deploy the infrastructure agent, depending on your setup and needs.
-Read on to understand how the infrastructure agent works and how to install it.
+There are multiple ways to install and deploy the infrastructure monitoring agent, depending on your setup and needs.
+This document describes how the infrastructure monitoring agent works and how to install it.

 The preferred way to install the Linux agent is through the package manager of your distribution.
 Select your distribution from the list for step-by-step instructions.